 - (a) If a chapter 13 plan requires the surrender of collateral that is subject to a debtor's possession or control, this Rule governs the implementation of the surrender, unless the Court orders otherwise. - (b) Debtors and holders of security interests may enter into written agreements (including agreements made by email) providing for the orderly surrender of collateral under a confirmed plan.
 No agreement may impose personal liability on a debtor or limit a debtor's discharge.
 If a written agreement is made, the Court will enforce it according to its terms unless the agreement contravenes applicable law.
-The balance of this Rule governs the method of surrender under a confirmed plan when there is not a written agreement. - (c) The procedures for the surrender of collateral made pursuant to Paragraph 7 of the plan must commence not later than 7 days following entry of the order approving the plan. - (d) The procedures for the surrender of collateral made pursuant to Paragraph 20 of a confirmed plan must commence no earlier than 21 days nor later than 28 days after a Surrender Notice is filed. - (e) This subsection applies to the surrender of real property and for which no written agreement has been made under BLR 6007-1(b). - (1) The Debtor(s) must send a letter, substantially in the form set forth on the Court's website, offering immediate possession of the real property to each holder of a security interest on the real property that is listed as a secured creditor on the Debtor's Schedule D or that has filed a proof of claim asserting a secured claim in the real property to be surrendered. - (2) The letter must be sent by prepaid United States Mail to (i) the last known address of the security interest holder; and if a proof of claim has been filed, to the address for notices set forth on the proof of claim; or (ii) if the security interest holder has appeared through counsel in the case, to the counsel who has appeared. - (3) If there is more than one security interest holder and a dispute arises between the security interest holders as to the disposition of the property, the security interest holders must promptly notify the Debtor(s).
-In the event of such a dispute, the Debtor(s) must vacate the property within 14 days of receipt of the notice.
+The balance of this Rule governs the method of surrender under a confirmed plan when there is not a written agreement. - (c) The procedures for the surrender of collateral made pursuant to Paragraph 7 of the plan must commence not later than 7 days following entry of the order approving the plan. - (d) The procedures for the surrender of collateral made pursuant to Paragraph 18 of a confirmed plan must commence no earlier than 21 days nor later than 28 days after a Surrender Notice is filed. - (e) This subsection applies to the surrender of real property and for which no written agreement has been made under BLR 6007-1(b). - (1) The Debtor(s) must send a letter, substantially in the form set forth on the Court's website, offering immediate possession of the real property to each holder of a security interest on the real property that is listed as a secured creditor on the Debtor's Schedule D or that has filed a proof of claim asserting a secured claim in the real property to be surrendered.